ThomasQuinnKelly/bip-archetype-service/README.md

 5. Make an initial commit to publish to a GitHub branch.
 For an example of how to do this, see [git_newrepo](https://gist.github.com/c0ldlimit/4089101) - the only difference is that you may want to commit into some branch other than _master_.

+6. Repeat steps 1-5 using the gen.properties and gen.sh files in the [bip-archetype-config](https://github.com/department-of-veterans-affairs/bip-archetype-config) repo to generate the config for the new project.

 # Getting Started With Your New Service Application

 The [reference application](https://github.com/department-of-veterans-affairs/bip-reference-person) is a real functioning app  with concrete implementations of recommended code patterns.
 It provides examples for the fundamental capabilities that must exist in any BIP service application.
 Use this application as a guide for patterns and potential solutions.